-Are you interested in a career in horticulture, public horticulture, landscaping or horticultural therapy?
-Work in Wyoming’s only public garden and the first solar powered botanic garden conservatory in the world (since 1977).
-The award winning Cheyenne Botanic Gardens sits on 9 acres with over 27 specialty landscapes.
+Are you interested in a career in horticulture, public horticulture, public gardens, or landscaping?
+Gain invaluable practical experience working at Wyoming’s only public garden, and the world’s first solar powered public garden conservatory (1977).
+The award winning Cheyenne Botanic Gardens sits on 9 acres, with over 27 specialty landscapes.
 It also includes a 62 acre developing arboretum.
-Interns gain a wide variety of experiences including:
+Interns will gain experience in a wide variety of topics, including:

 “I feel that the Cheyenne Botanic Gardens is one of the best internships in the nation.
 It is more than just a nice garden; it’s people living horticultural therapy every day, and most of them don’t even know it.
 Maybe that is what horticulture therapy is all about.”
 “Overall the Cheyenne Botanic Gardens has granted me everything I was looking for in an internship this summer and a little more.
 I will miss the staff and all the volunteers, but undoubtedly will keep in touch and cherish the memories from the Botanic Gardens forever.”
 “Cheyenne gave me the feeling of a small town with all the resources of a big city.
 Every chance I had I headed for the Laramie mountain range to go biking and fishing.
 The people I worked with, staff, and volunteers alike, are all great and each one has touched me in a different way, I will have friends and memories from the Cheyenne Botanic Gardens that will last a lifetime.”

-Past Cheyenne Botanic Garden interns have gone on to become award winning professors in horticulture, run their own gardening and landscaping businesses, joined the Peace Corps, taken senior positions at larger public botanic gardens, employed as professional horticultural therapists at institutions and more.
+Past Cheyenne Botanic Garden interns have become award winning professors in horticulture, gardening and landscaping business owners, Peace Corps volunteers, senior staff at public gardens, professional horticultural therapists at institutions and more.

 Are you a past intern?
-Let us know what you are doing!
+Send us a career update!

-For more information about this internship opportunities, please contact Tyler Mason at 307−637−6349 or email@example.com.
-Most positions are filled in mid-winter to early spring.
+For more information about internship opportunities, please contact our Assistant Director, Allie Byrd Skaer at 307−631−6564 or firstname.lastname@example.org.